Royal Roy: Publication history

 Royal Roy began in April 1985 as an answer to the successful Harvey Comics Richie Rich series.
 Its title character was the young Prince Roy of Cashelot, a fictional kingdom whose name was a portmanteau of "cash" and "Camelot".
-Like Richie, Roy was surrounded by wealth and luxury but wasn't spoiled by it; in many ways, he was just like any other young boy.
+Like Richie, Roy was surrounded by wealth and luxury but was not spoiled by it; in many ways, he was just like any other young boy.
 Also like Richie, Roy had a sweet-natured middle-class girlfriend (Crystal Cleer) and a wealthy, abrasive acquaintance (Lorna Loot) who vied for his affections.

 In late 1985, Harvey Comics sued Marvel for copyright infringement, claiming that Royal Roy was a blatant copy of Richie Rich.
 Longtime Harvey creator Lennie Herman had created Royal Roy for Star Comics; Herman died in 1983 before the first issue of Royal Roy was published.
 Artist Warren Kremer, the co-creator, was also the co-creator of Richie Rich.

 Royal Roy was cancelled after six issues in March 1986 and Harvey's lawsuit was dropped.